 Karmic Transformation: The embrace of a Cleopatra, intended to punish the victim for an unbearable mixture of beauty and arrogance.

 Looks Like Orlok: Though no two Nosferatu look exactly the same, quite a few of them tend to follow in this particular mould.
+Since the Nosferatu are named after the film Orlok comes from (and have powers similar to his), this is likely intentional.

 Mad Artist: One notable subculture among the Nosferatu is that of the "Leatherfaces"; essentially serial killers, they go out of their way to ensure that every murder they commit is a work of art in every way- to the point that one Leatherface stopped right in the middle of a killing because "the lighting wasn't right."